kimptoc/wowactivityfeed/readme.txt

 TODO
+- clear all Btn on web
+- load data from file option/cli

 - store char/guild histories from armory - snapshot with datetime
 - diff db for tests versus web (-test/-dev)
 - query back to webpage